ABOUT

-Imadé (ee-MAH-day) is a writer and mental health advocate who founded Depressed While Black® to meet a desparate need to find other Black people like herself who live with depression.
-She is a suicide attempt survivor who lives with clinical depression, anxiety, and borderline personality disorder.
-Imadé first developed Depressed While Black as her 2015 Columbia University Non-Fiction Creative Writing MFA thesis.
+Depressed While Black was first developed by Imadé (ee-MAH-day), a writer and mental health advocate, at Columbia University in 2013 while a MFA Creative Writing Student.
+Her writing served a desparate need to find other Black people like herself who live with depression.
+She is a suicide attempt survivor and former psychiatric patient who lives with depression, anxiety, and borderline personality disorder.

 - 300+ Black Beauty Supply Kits (made by Black owned company Hairizon)